shabin5785/docker-learnings/README.md

  - each contianer has a private network bridge which is "NAT" to the host ip

  - all containers with a virtual network can talk to each other.
 Its best practice to keep logically separate containers in different virtual networks.

+ - if we chose not to use the default virtual network , we can create our own virtual networks. attach containers to that etc. We can link container to multiple virtual networks, or even connect container to host ip ( lost some container features)

+ - docker container port can list ports open within the container

+ - we can pass a "format " option with a formatting string to extract data from json output, like use it to extract data from inspect command